 We ask the experts how to wash bras, because it turns out many of us have been doing it wrong.
-And if after years of searching, you’ve finally found the best bra for you then you want to hold onto that brand-new bra feeling.
+And if after years of searching, you’ve finally found the perfect bra for you then you want to hold onto that brand-new bra feeling.

-The key is how you care for your it – and how you wash bras is really important.
+The key is how you care for it—and how you wash bras is really important.

 How often should you wash your bras?

 A bit like your trusty jeans, bras don’t need to be washed every time you wear them.
 In fact, washing unnecessarily can waste money in the long run, as it will speed up the colour fade and weaken the elastic.

 As a general, all-year-round rule, aim to wash your bras after every third wear.
 This will be enough to keep bacteria at bay, without shortening the life span of your much-loved best bras.
 For your best sports bras though of if it’s a particularly hot day, you have been exercising or you’ve managed to spill something down yourself, you can always clean your bra more often.

 One of the UK’s biggest bra brands, Bravissimo, has been stocking bras specifically for cup sizes D-L for more than 25 years.
 So, who better to ask how to wash our bras than their technical manager, Paula Skarratt?